2021 United Nations Secretary-General selection

 A United Nations Secretary-General selection was held in June 2021 to choose the Secretary-General of the United Nations.
 Incumbent António Guterres was the only official candidate for the position.
-On June 8, 2021, Guterres was unanimously recommended by the United Nations Security Council (SC) for a second term at the helm of the organisation.
-His re-election was ratified by the United Nations General Assembly (GA) by acclamation on June 18, 2021, without a vote.
-Guterres commenced his second term on 1 January 2022.
+On 8 June 2021, Guterres was unanimously recommended by the United Nations Security Council (SC) for a second term at the helm of the organisation.
+His re-election was ratified by the United Nations General Assembly (GA) by acclamation on 18 June 2021, without a vote.
+Guterres commenced his second five-year term on 1 January 2022.

 Background

-Article 97 of the United Nations Charter, states "The Secretary-General shall be appointed by the General Assembly upon the recommendation of the Security Council".
+Article 97 of the United Nations Charter provides that "the Secretary-General shall be appointed by the General Assembly upon the recommendation of the Security Council".
 As a result, the selection is subject to the veto of any of the five permanent members of the Security Council.
 The Charter's minimal language has since been supplemented by other procedural rules and accepted practices.

 Although different regions have held the office, no secretary from Eastern Europe has ever been selected Secretary-General.
 No woman has ever been selected either.
 In 2016 there were various international campaigns to select an eastern European or a woman.
 Despite this, the selection was won by the only candidate who was neither female nor from Eastern Europe.
 In 2021, some groups attempted to revive the campaign to elect a woman at the helm of the United Nations, but no female candidate was nominated by a member state to be considered by the Security Council.

 Candidates

 In order to be eligible for selection, a candidate must be nominated by at least one member state.
-On June 8, the day the Security Council convened to recommend a candidate to the General Assembly, there was only one official candidate in the selection process (incumbent Antonio Guterres), and seven additional self-declared applicant candidates.
+On 8 June, the day the Security Council convened to recommend a candidate to the General Assembly, there was only one official candidate in the selection process (incumbent António Guterres), and seven additional self-declared applicant candidates.

-Official Candidates
+Official candidate

 The incumbent Secretary General António Guterres confirmed he would be seeking a second five-year term.